Gowiem/writing/posts/fusionauth-golang-device-code-example.md

 ## Working!

-Now, since this is a post about using using FusionAuth and not about the Giphy API, I won't dig into `fetch.go` too much and I'll leave that to you but suffice to say it's pretty simple.
+Now, since this is a post about using using FusionAuth and not about the Giphy API, I won't dig into the `fetch` command too much and I'll leave that to you but suffice to say it's pretty simple.
 Here is the whole flow in action:

 ![full gif of getgif - more meta](../img/fa-getgif-full-example.gif)